"The U.K. government has the power to make our lives better & complete."

-We are campaigning to pressure the government of the United Kingdom to make legislative changes that will provide a retrospective right to register the births of children, now adults, in the following categories:
+We have successfully campaigned to convince the UK Government to make legislative changes that provides a retrospective right to register the births of children, now adults, under the following categories:

 1. Illegitimate Children born before 1 July 2006 to British Overseas Territories fathers

 Children born to unmarried British fathers could not acquire British nationality through their father before 1 July 2006.
 Registration provisions were introduced for people born to unmarried British citizen fathers before 1 July 2006 to be registered as citizens by section 65 of the Immigration Act 2014.
 These allow a person to register as a British citizen if they have acquired that status automatically under the British Nationality Act 1981 had their father been married to their mother.
 However, the same category of illegitimate children born to British Overseas Territories fathers did not get this same consideration and was intentionally left out of that legislation.

 Section 65 was introduced at a very late stage in the Bill debates: it was recognized that each overseas territory has its immigration law, and to create a route for people to become British Overseas Territories citizens (which could give a right of abode in a territory) would require more comprehensive consultation with governors and territory governments, which was not possible before the introduction of that Act.
 Corresponding provisions were therefore not extended to include British Overseas Territories citizenship.
 We were deliberately left out!

 2. Children born before 1 January 1983 to British Overseas Territories mothers